 Incorporation is the idea that one landscape element will fit well with another element; meaning that you want the edible plant to thrive alongside an inedible plant.
 A tall cactus with lots of needles wouldn’t be the best companion to a plant that has fruits to be harvested, nor would an herb be a good mate for a low growing bush.
 And as with any type of plants, edible or not, you want low-growing specimens facing a southerly direction, with medium sized plants behind them and the tallest plants in back, at the north-most point.
 If you have a lot of space to work with, you may wish to map out one or more garden beds in advance.
-For more ideas, check out a blog post we did featuring edible recipes and their ingredients.

 What’s the best method for incorporating edibles into my ornamental garden?

 This really depends upon what stage of design your backyard is currently in.
 If this is a relatively bare yard and you’re starting from scratch, you can incorporate edibles from the first planting and design.
 If your garden is already in progress, select edible plants that would go well with the plants that already exist there.
 As mentioned, you can also plan out your garden bed by bed.